MiddleSchoolEarthScience/middleschoolearthscience.github.io/_posts/2017-11-09-Six-Easy-Ways-to-Improve-Lab-Experiments.md

 6. [Require students to reflect on their learning](#reflect)

 ### <a id="mark_the_text"></a>Marking the text
 Most of the lab experiments my students do are heavily modified versions of experiments I inherited from my predicessor.
-All of lab experiments start with a block of text explaining basic information about the topic we are studying.
+All of the lab experiments start with a block of text explaining basic information about the topic we are studying.
 Reading this block of text is a perfect opportunity for students to practice marking the text.
 Marking text is a series of strategies which help students to identify new vocabulary, identify unknown words and to generally make meaning from a text.
 Here is a simple protocal to use with your students:

 #### Simple Text Marking Protocal for Lab Experiments
 > 1. Read the text in its entirety to the class.
 This serves as an opportunity for struggling readers to hear fluent reading and to have access to a text they otherwise wouldn't.
 Alternatively, you can ask for a volunteer to read the text; be sure to pick a student who is a strong reader.